 Self-denial for a greater good and sacrificing to strengthen my spiritual muscles – admittedly I am not good at!
 Yet, I know that I need to be in control of my passions rather than allowing my passions to control me.
 I further understand that to sacrifice means “to make holy” and if I want to grow in holiness, I need to embrace living my life with a sacrificial heart.
 Lent is an ideal season to practice acts of self-denial and make small sacrifices to build spiritual endurance.

 We cannot fully experience the joy of Easter Sunday without first walking through the desert with Our Lord to get there.
 There have been Lents where God has plopped me in the desert through the crosses He has asked me to carry and I was given the choice to allow the weight of the cross to be the instrument that year as my means to grow closer to Him or to be my excuse for not having any spiritual plan at all.
 Is there a cross you have been asked to carry recently?
 Fully embracing your cross is an opportunity for deep spiritual growth this Lenten season.
-Often our greatest path to holiness is simply embracing the cross we are given, while resisting the cross has the potential to damage to our spiritual health.
+Often our greatest path to holiness is simply embracing the crosses we are given to carry.

 Don’t miss out on the opportunity this Lent to determine which direction you are spiritually headed and make the necessary adjustments and commitments to align your path and plan with God’s abundant path and plan for your life!